FREE CONSULTATION

 anesthesia error

-When patients undergo surgery, they aren’t just relying on the surgeon.
-They also put their trust in the hands of the people who provide anesthesia.
+When patients undergo surgery, they don’t just rely on the surgeon; they also trust the people who provide anesthesia.
 Inattention and mistakes during this critical phase of care can have dangerous consequences.

 • Failure to identify patients with pre-existing airway problems, including obstructive sleep apnea